chaudhary-amit/acwebsite/content/publication/conference-paper/index.md

 - "0"
 #publishDate:
 #slides: example
-summary: I develop an estimation methodology that allows three-sided heterogeneity on matched panel data.
-I encapsulate the machine learning in the classification step of estimation to the Markovian model of worker mobility and apply it to novel data of police department.
+summary: I develop an estimation methodology that allows for three-sided heterogeneity.
+I implement this on matched panel data.
+I use machine learning in the classification step of the estimation of a Markovian model of worker mobility and apply it to novel data on police departments.
 tags:
 - Source Themes
 title: "Does worker, manager, and firm heterogeneity matter for productivity?"